xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 ### PuTTY

 To connect via PuTTY, go ahead and start PuTTY.
 A window will appear.
 You'll want to select the "SSH" radio button, if its not already selected.
 In the "Host Name (or IP address)" text box, you'll want to put in "deck@steamdeck".
-This tells PuTTY to login as the "deck" user to the device on the network named "steamdeck".
+This tells PuTTY to login as the "deck" user to the device on the network labeled "steamdeck".
 If you changed hostnames, replace "steamdeck" with your hostname.
 If you changed your default SSH port (more on that later), you'll have to replace 22 in the port text box with that.
 Then click "Open".

 [[!Putty Setup]](/static/img/steamdeck/steamdeckputty.png)](/static/img/steamdeck/steamdeckputty.png)